uyuni-project/uyuni-rfc/accepted/00000-salt-package-versioning.md

 To avoid the confusions and better tracking the alignment of the package version across different targets for classic salt package and the salt bundle, we could extend the version of the package with the patch level like `MAJOR.MINIOR.PATCH` instead of `MAJOR.MINOR` which is used now.

-The patch level could be either increased manually on each maintenance update submission or adjusted automatically on the build time with the current number of patches included.
+The patch level could be either increased manually on each maintenance update submission or adjusted automatically.
+Mixed approach is also possible here, which can be easily adopted to the new git workflow automation.

 With such approach we would have constantly increasing version number and the content of each package release will be easier to identify.